Plastic Bag Ban & Paper Bag Fee

 Take steps to ensure your business is in compliance.

-• Upon discovery of a business violating the ordinance, an inspector will issue a warning.
-They will return 30 days later to check if violations have been corrected.
+- Upon discovery of a business violating the ordinance, an inspector will issue a warning.
+They will return to check if violations have been corrected.

-• If violations are not corrected by the third inspection, a citation will be filed.
-Inspectors will impose fines of:
+- If violations are not corrected by the second inspection, a final warning is issued.

 What resources are available?